Police must treat ‘epidemic of violence’ against women as seriously as terrorism, U.K. watchdog says

-On average, a woman was killed by a man in the United Kingdom every three days, it said — by their partner or former partner in almost two thirds of cases.
-The report, which examined police forces in England and Wales, also noted that incidents were often closed without charge: three out of every four in the case of domestic abuse.
+On average, a woman was killed by a man in the United Kingdom every three days, it said — by a partner or former partner in almost two-thirds of cases.
+The report, which examined police forces in England and Wales, also noted that incidents were often closed without charges: 3 out of 4 times in the case of domestic abuse.

 “The problem is known, consistent and deep-rooted in its presence, and growing in the forms it takes,” the police oversight body said.

-Its report was commissioned after the killing of Sarah Everard stirred a national outcry this year, not least because a policeman was charged with raping and kidnapping her.
+Its report was commissioned after the killing of Sarah Everard stirred a national outcry this year, not least because a policeman was charged in her kidnapping and murder.

-The 33-year-old marketing executive was last seen at 9:30 p.m. in March walking home from a friend’s house in south London.
-Her body was later found in the woods in Kent.
+The 33-year-old marketing executive was last seen at 9:30 p.m. on March 3 as she walked home from a friend’s house in south London.
+Her body was later found in the woods in the southeast county of Kent.

 The murder brought hundreds of mourners and protesters into the streets of London despite covid-19 restrictions, in a night vigil that saw clashes with police.
 It also pushed women around the world online to share their stories of harassment and the ways in which they try to stay safe, especially while walking alone at night.